afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 Also, the goal of software development is **to do so in a sustainable pace**.
 Not once, not for a week, but for an indeterminate amount of time.
 That's critical.

+To goal of software development is not technical excellence.
+It is the other way around.
+Technical excellence is the best way to provide value through software **over time**.

 ## The goal is not producing software

 In an ideal world, more software always leads to more business value.
 But we all know that's not true.

+You could then argue that more software translated to more business value.

-More software means more maintainability, more defects, less understanding.
+However, we know that more software means more maintainability, more defects, more effort needed to understand it.

-Do you see the **paradox** there?
-To provide more value, we'd need to reduce the amount of code.
+Thus, to provide more value, we'd need to reduce the amount of code.

-We'd need to produce less of what we just agreed that gives us value.
+Thus, we'd need to produce less of what we just agreed that gives us value.

-Writing code is in conflict with its main goal.
-This is quite uncommon in other realities: it doesn't happen [in a factory](https://afontcu.dev/shoe-factory-build-software/).
+Thus, writing code is in conflict with its primary goal.
+A lovely paradox we got there.

 ## Code is not an asset

-If that's true, then code cannot be an asset.
+If that's true, then code cannot be considered an asset.
 Right?
-It isn't something you want to pile up, to have a stock.
+It is not something you want to pile up, to have a stock.

 **Code is the cost of getting that business impact**.
 It is what gets in the way between us and creating that value.

-Code is the best way we could come up with to achieve this goal – for now.
+Code is the way we came up with to achieve this goal – for now.

-"Wait, what?" you might ask.
-Well, there are several "costs" involved when creating software.
-The cost of writing it.
-Of maintaining it.
-Even the cost of understanding past code.
-The **opportunity cost** of writing a piece of software instead of that other one.
+And we must not confuse the end with the means.
+Yet, more often than not, we do so.

 ## This is / This is not